NicolaViolante/NSD_Project/README.md

 echo "Clients are negotiating access"
 ```
 ### Master orchestrator
 To provide a flawless, one-click deployment experience, the `boot_all.sh` script acts as the master orchestrator.
+Rather than just executing the sub-scripts sequentially, it actively manages network state transitions by injecting specific sleep intervals ensuring each architectural layer is rock-solid before deploying the next.
 ```sh
 #!/bin/bash
 SCRIPT_DIR="$(cd "$(dirname "${BASH_SOURCE[0]}")" && pwd)"